 Today is reserved for relaxing in the train and enjoying remarkable Russian scenes as they pass by your window.
 The cabins are well-appointed and possess all the amenities necessary for a more than comfortable ride between stations.
-The train gets into Yekaterinburg in the evening, where a contemporary and lavishly-decorated hotel awaits, directly opposite the train station.
+The train gets into Yekaterinburg in the evening.
+After dinner, check into your hotel.

 Spend the day unwinding on the train and enjoying the Trans-Siberian experience while watching the world pass by.
 The scenery from Novosibirsk and Irkutsk changes dramatically and rapidly.
 Tonight, enjoy a surreal night on the train, where the gentle to-and-fro motion will send you into a tranquil sleep.

 First thing this morning, transfer to the railway station in Irkutsk for the onward journey to Khabarovsk.
-The train departs at 07:55 and you will have the day in the train to reflect on your journey with the fellow passengers before spending the night in the comfort of your cabin.
+The train departs early and you will have the day on the train to reflect on your journey with the fellow passengers, before spending the night in the comfort of your cabin.

 Take this day to refuel and become submerged in the sights along the Trans-Siberian Railway.
 Uninterrupted scenes of unspoilt landscapes will become a common trend as you take time to relax and enjoy the experience.
 Relive the journey as it was done the first time in 1916 before retiring for another peaceful evening in your cabin.